ndugdale/osrs-web-greeter-theme/README.md

 * Desktop session select
 * Music toggle
 * Switching between Old School RuneScape login screen backgrounds
+* Hiding session select and background select controls
+* Screen scaling
 * Saving the above preferences

+**Configuration menu shortcut**: `Ctrl` + `.`

+The configuration menu provides controls for hiding the session select and background select components, as well as scaling the screen contents.
+Using the scaling option, the login screen can be configured to fit any screen size or DPI.

 <div align="center">
   <video src="https://user-images.githubusercontent.com/67626400/202997025-8419ecf7-c806-4828-9bb6-81c509adc0ed.mp4"/>